morel-g/morel-g.github.io/_posts/2024-03-25-diffusion-models-from-an-equilibrium-perspective.md

 $$\partial_t p(x,t) = \nabla \cdot (g(x) p(x,t))+ h(x) \Delta p (x,t),  \tag{1}$$

  where $x \in \mathbb{R}^d$, $g$ is the drift term and $h$ a function modeling the diffusion coefficient.
-For machine learning applications we usally operate in very high dimension hence computing the full distribution $p$ at once is not tractable.
+For machine learning applications we usually operate in very high dimension hence computing the full distribution $p$ at once is not tractable.
 One of the crucial property of equation (1)<!--ref--> is the possibility to adopt a particles based view

 $$
 dx = -g(x) dt + \sqrt{2 h(x) dt} z, \quad z \sim \mathcal{N}(0, I).  \tag{2}